Siripassornbibi/Siripassornbibi/README.md

-# Hi 👋, I'm Siripassorn
+# Hi and Welcome to Siripassorn's GitHub profile!👋👧🏻
 <p>I'm a third-year Computer Science student at Srinakharinwirot University.
 A hardworking and organized individual with strong time management skills.
 Passionate about programming and continuously expanding my knowledge.
 Always eager to learn, take on new challenges, and grow as a developer or data scientist.</p>

 ## ✦ About Me